adayoung/sage/html/_sources/installation.txt

 installed but not required.

 .. warning::
-    Sage currently does not support Windows.
+    Sage does not "officially" support Windows.
 Please read :ref:`windows` for more info.

 Using Pip